GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

     cd sites/default/files/resources/1fecf29222b12fc1ce2678abbc8f870f_1691778866

 Now we can use a file transfer tool to put the file where it belongs.
-The file is the :code:`source` field from :code:`dkan:datastore:prepare-localized`.
+The file URL is the :code:`source` field from :code:`dkan:datastore:prepare-localized`.

 .. prompt:: bash $